retypeapp/retype/components/octicons.md

 [Octicons](https://primer.github.io/octicons/) can be used with the [Icon](icon.md) component and several other components, including the [Badge](badge.md) and [Button](button.md).

-!!!
-The upcoming Retype `v3.0` release will ship with [Octicons](https://primer.github.io/octicons/) `v18.3.0` and includes 36 new icons.
-!!!

 ## Samples

 ### Component